 Create spooky signature cocktails

 Work with your bartender to brew up a few favorites that are in the spirit (literally) of the holiday.
 And definitely don't be afraid to get creative with names and colors.
-Here are some super on-trend BOOzy options to get you started.

 Add creepy (but chic!) details to your paper goods